-Last week I mentioned that my neighbor Bill ate his volleyball – a Giant Puffball Mushroom that is, Calvatia gigantean.
-I have a volleyball too that I’ve been monitoring in amazement, but it didn’t occur to me to eat it!
+Hello Fellow Readers, Last week I mentioned that my neighbor Bill ate his volleyball – a Giant Puffball Mushroom, that is, Calvatia gigantean.
+I have a volleyball, too, that I’ve been monitoring in amazement, but it didn’t occur to me to eat it!

-They’re found in the fall growing in open areas such in grassy fields, lawns, and near roads.
-Clearly they’re hard to miss because of their size.
-There are a few poisonous look-a-likes but they don’t grow as large as a volleyball.
-So harvesting a volleyball sized one is a safe bet.
+They’re found in the fall growing in open areas such as grassy fields, lawns, and near roads.
+Clearly, they’re hard to miss because of their size.
+There are a few poisonous look-a-likes, but they don’t grow as large as a volleyball.
+So harvesting a volleyball-sized one is a safe bet.
 They’re tasty when the flesh is firm and white on the inside and out.
-Use them within a day or two after harvest as they don’t have a good shelf life.
-Once they turn yellow or greenish they can cause an upset stomach.
-In maturity, the inside of the puffball turns into a huge bag of green spores – hence why the common name Giant Puffball.
+Use them within a day or two after harvest, as they don’t have a good shelf life.
+Once they turn yellow or greenish, they can cause an upset stomach.
+In maturity, the inside of the puffball turns into a huge bag of green spores – hence why the common name is Giant Puffball.

-Some think mushrooms are a vegetable, but in fact they’re a fungus packed with vitamins and minerals that boost energy levels and lower cholesterol.
+Some think mushrooms are a vegetable, but they’re a fungus packed with vitamins and minerals that boost energy levels and lower cholesterol.
 Many contain enzymes and anti-oxidants that help your immune system.
 Some mushrooms aid arthritis and inhibit diabetes and cancer.
-They’re low in calories and best of all wild mushrooms are free!
+They’re low in calories; best of all, wild mushrooms are free!

 The skin of the Giant Puffball is leathery but easy to peel off before cooking.
 To prepare, slice them into quarter or half-inch slabs.
-You can lightly salt and pepper them and sauté in oil or butter until golden brown.
-Or, coat with a milk and egg wash before dusting with seasoned flour then fry.
-You can also dice the puffball and add to soups, rice or risotto dishes.
+You can lightly salt, pepper, and sauté in oil or butter until golden brown.
+Or, coat with a milk and egg wash before dusting with seasoned flour, then fry.
+You can also dice the puffball and add it to soups, rice, or risotto dishes.

-My neighbor Bill pureed his in basil, olive oil, garlic, salt and pepper.
-He also said ‘you could do the balsamic, rosemary, garlic, olive oil go-to marinade for mushrooms.’
-Gee Bill, not only are you a fun guy, you’re fungi connoisseur!
+My neighbor Bill pureed his in basil, olive oil, garlic, salt, and pepper.
+He also said, ‘you could do the balsamic, rosemary, garlic, olive oil go-to marinade for mushrooms.’
+Gee Bill, not only are you a fun guy; you’re a fungi connoisseur!

 Garden Dilemmas? email@example.com